PennyLaneAI/pennylane/doc/index.rst

 with our collection of
 `QML tutorials <https://pennylane.ai/qml/implementations.html>`_.

-You can also check out our `documentation <https://pennylane.readthedocs.io>`_ for more details on the quantum operations, and to explore the available optimization tools provided by PennyLane, and detailed guides on `how to write your own <https://pennylane.readthedocs.io/en/latest/API/overview.html>`_ PennyLane-compatible quantum device.
+You can also check out the :doc:`Using PennyLane <introduction/pennylane>` section for more details on the :doc:`quantum operations <introduction/operations>`, and to explore the available :doc:`optimization tools <introduction/optimizers>` provided by PennyLane, and detailed guides on :doc:`how to write your own <development/plugins>` PennyLane-compatible quantum device.

-Finally, play around with the numerous `devices and plugins <https://pennylane.ai/plugins.html>`_ available for running your hybrid optimizations—these include IBM Q, provided by the PennyLane-Qiskit plugin, as well as the Rigetti Aspen-1 QPU.
+Finally, play around with the numerous `devices and plugins <https://pennylane.ai/plugins.html>`_ available for running your hybrid optimizations—these include IBM Q, provided by the `PennyLane-Qiskit <https://pennylane-qiskit.rtfd.io>`__ plugin, as well as the Rigetti Aspen-1 QPU provided by `PennyLane-Forest <https://pennylane-forest.rtfd.io>`__.

 How to cite
 -----------